 The ballpark's interior isn't all that well-lit, compared even to the recently-demolished New York parks, let alone all the newer parks that seem so much more open.
 This may seem a little intimidating.
 Well, to hell with that: We are Yankee Fans, we're not going to be afraid of a mere building.

 When the Braves left town in 1953, Farber turned to the Red Sox.
 Later that year, when Ted Williams returned from the Korean War, he volunteered, and became the face of the Fund, becoming close friends with Farber and raising money all over the country, especially after his retirement as a player in 1960 gave him more time to do so, until becoming too ill to do so a few years prior to his death in 2002.

-Mike Andrews, 2nd baseman on the 1967 Impossible Dream Red Sox -- some of you might remember him as the near-scapegoat of the 1973 World Series, when the A's beat the Mets in spite of his errors and team owner Charlie Finley's attempt to have him benched -- has been Chairman of the Jimmy Fund since 1979.
+Mike Andrews, the 2nd baseman on the 1967 Impossible Dream Red Sox -- some of you might remember him as the near-scapegoat of the 1973 World Series, when the Oakland A's beat the Mets in spite of his errors, and team owner Charlie Finley tried in vain to have him benched and replaced -- was Chairman of the Jimmy Fund from 1984 to 2009.
 Whenever I've visited Fenway, I've looked for those little boxes on the wall, and put in a dollar bill.